How upstreams work

 - Packages previously not available in the registry will be stored in the registry, caching and proxying the upstream

-npm install to add a package to your project, this is actually a three-step process.
+npm install to add a package to your project is actually a three-step process.

 - A specific version is chosen from the list